joaoromaniello/PushDownAutomata/README.md

 # Project Goals

-✅ Being able to perform PDA acceptance method conversion  <br />
+✅ Be able to perform PDA acceptance method conversion  <br />
  --->  ✅ FinalState to EmptyStack <br />
  --->  ✅ EmptyStack to FinalState <br />
 ✅ Being able to accept or reject any given word <br />
+(100% done)